Our Story…

 (The little ones)

-We hope you enjoy everything about it!
+We hope you enjoy every thoughtful detail!

 The Farm

-Behind the name of Casa de los Sueños, there is the firm believe to help others, especially family.
+Behind the name of Casa de los Sueños, there is the firm commitment to help others, especially family.
 Juan David, a relative with 17 years of agricultural experience, was given the green light to do a soil analysis and understand the potential for this land.
 It was determined that plantains and cacao would thrive here.

-In February 2024, Juan David ordered 2,000 plantain trees, which were planted in April and started producing in March 2025.
+In February 2024, Juan David ordered 2,000 plantain trees, which were planted in April and started producing in 2025.
 The plantains are harvested and processed into patacones and then exported by one of Juan David’s childhood friends, and owner, of AgriCol del Pacifico to the United States.

 The earliest known cacao plantation in Colombia, was established in 1622.
 Today, Colombia is the 10th largest producer of cacao in the world, exporting the product to more than 70 countries and has won many awards.
 In August 2024, Juan David ordered 1,000 of the award-winning trees, which arrived in early 2025 for planting.
 The trees will take three years to produce its first harvest, which he hopes to sell locally or for export.